 7. An SEO plugin

-As previously mentioned, if you want your website to be found by potential customers, you need to do everything within your power to make sure you’re being found on search engines.
+If you want your company website to be found by potential customers, you need to do everything within your power to make sure you’re being found on search engines.
 To do that, you need to have a serious think about Search Engine Optimisation (SEO).

 Improving your SEO is one of the 21st century’s most difficult and testing games of trial-and-error.
 That’s why small business owners are justifiably turning to SEO plugins that automatically carry out this tinkering for them.